SirRob1997/robinschmidt.github.io/content/home/experience.md

   date_start = "2019-10-14"
   date_end = "2020-02-14"
   description = """Here, I’ve researched efficient state of the
-                     art Deep Learning Optimizers such as RAdam, AdamW or AMGSGrad and benchmarked them on different problem sets.
+                     art Deep Learning Optimizers such as RAdam, AdamW or AMSGrad and benchmarked them on different problem sets.
 The purpose of this research was to get a better performance understanding of different optimization algorithms on various problem sets and to provide a ranking based on the problem type.
     """